 The Multiethnic Twelve Tribes of Israel

-I have understood that there is a question about who was there first.
+I have understood that there is a question about who was in the Promised Land, Palestine/Israel first.

 While doing more research on this important topic, I discovered that the first known mention of the city of Jerusalem was in 2000 BC in the Middle Kingdom Egyptian execration texts.
 It was recorded as named Rusalimum.